dart-lang/site-www/src/_guides/language/effective-dart/design_migrated.md

 }
 {% endprettify %}

-There are two cases that seem like exceptions but aren't:

-*   _Function expressions_ (_lambdas_ or _anonymous functions_) do infer a
-    return type from the body.
+Note that this guideline only applies to *named* function declarations: top-level functions, methods, and local functions.
+Anonymous function expressions infer a return type from their body.
 In fact, the syntax doesn't even allow a return type annotation.
-But these aren't what we consider function *declarations*.

-*   The return type of an overriding method can be inferred from the method it overrides.
-However, this is a little-known feature and even in this case it's better to still write the type explicitly.

 ### DO annotate parameter types on function declarations.